10 films to watch out for at sundance | read | i-D

 Novitiate

 Maggie Betts wanted to create a film about the way women love and in Novitiate, her debut feature, she's hit upon a compelling idea.
-It's the 50s and despite her lack of religious upbringing, Cathleen has fallen for God, hard.
-She enrolls in a programme at a cloistered covenant and comes of age against the harsh realities of religious life in the late 20th Century.
-The Leftovers' Margaret Qualley plays the lead, with a strong supporting cast including Melissa Leo and Morgan Saylor.
+It's the 50s and despite her lack of religious upbringing, Cathleen has fallen for God — hard.
+She enrolls in a program at a cloistered covenant and comes of age against the harsh realities of religious life in the late 20th Century.
+The Leftovers's Margaret Qualley plays the lead, with a strong supporting cast including Melissa Leo and Morgan Saylor.

-Watch: Drew Barrymore turns cannibal in new Netflix show Santa Clarita Diet.

 God's Own Country